PD0DIB/Nextion_HAM-radio-screens/MODEL 8/GLOBE/README.md

 REMARK 2):  All my screens are using the ON7LDS NextionDriver (www.github.com/on7lds); set screen layout to ON7LDS L3.

-* The ON7LDS is candidate to be integrated soon in Pi-Star's 'core' setup; Andy (MW0MWZ) is testing for Pi-Star version 4.3.x
+* The ON7LDS NextionDriver is candidate to be integrated soon in Pi-Star's 'core' setup; Andy (MW0MWZ) is testing for Pi-Star version 4.3.x

 The 'NEW' Editor files (Editor 0.58 and up) has 'NE' in the filename.
 Al my new Editor screens are build and tested with v1.60 Editor.